perimosocordiae/instapipe/README.md

  - Avoid blocking until the command completes, by using `Popen` and reading the result line by line.
 (Will require a working `flush`).
- - Instead of 10 lines, fill the preview pane dynamically.
  - Add an 'instant' mode, where commands are sent on every character.
  - Do some basic caching to avoid recomputing repeated results.
  - Allow new commands to interrupt running ones.